Trae Crowder

 Trae Crowder is an American comedian and co-author of The Liberal Redneck Manifesto: Draggin' Dixie Outta the Dark and Round Here and Over Yonder: A Front-Porch Travel Guide by Two Progressive Hillbillies (Yes, That's a Thing).

 Early life and education

 Crowder grew up in rural Celina, Tennessee, near the Tennessee/Kentucky border.
 He attended Tennessee Tech, where he earned a bachelor's degree in psychology in 2008 and an M.B.A. in 2009.
 He was the first person in his family to graduate from college.

+Personal life

-In 2010, he moved to the Knoxville, Tennessee, area with his wife, Katie, and their two young sons,.
+In 2010, he moved to the Knoxville, Tennessee, area with his wife, Katie, and their two young sons.
 In 2017 they moved to Los Angeles.

 Political views

 In an interview for the MSNBC program The Last Word with Lawrence O'Donnell in May 2016, Crowder attributed his liberal political views to the "abject poverty" of his family during his childhood in rural Middle Tennessee.

 Another major influence on his progressive social beliefs was his close relationship with his gay uncle.
 Crowder identifies as agnostic, as he explained that he had personally never "been particularly down with Jesus" because of the conservative social views on homosexuality held by most Christian denominations, especially in the area where he was raised.